-Through the use of advanced sensors and joint motors the Agilik smart orthosis can measure knee angles, knee angular velocity, heel strike and toe off and adjust the amount of assistance during specific phases of gait, aiding the user in standing and improving knee extension.
-During other phases of gait, the orthosis resists against the user’s muscles to help improve strength.
+Through the use of advanced sensors and joint motors the Agilik smart orthosis can measure knee angles, knee angular velocity, initial contact and toe off and adjust the amount of assistance during specific phases of gait, aiding the user in standing and improving knee extension.
+During other phases of gait, the orthosis can resist the user’s muscles to help improve strength.
 Our app-based interface allows therapists and researchers to control the Agilik’s torque and timing.

 The Agilik smart orthosis is intended solely for orthotics of the lower limbs and is intended for use by ambulatory patients.
 The Agilik is intended for forward walking on level surfaces when the power is turned on, not for sports or aggressive use.
 The Agilik is indicated for patients who exhibit knee instability in the sagittal plane while bearing weight during the stance phase of their gait cycle.
 This includes but is not limited to patients with crouch gait from spina bifida or CP.

 The Agilik is a smart orthosis which assists the flexion and/or the extension of the knee, corresponding to patient movement.
 The Agilik cannot initiate the movement of the joint.